AntonioModer/adonaac.github.io/source/documentation/area/index.markdown

 {% attribute world world World %}

-*	a reference to the {% text mg.world %} instance that holds this area
+*	a reference to the {% text fg.world %} instance that holds this area
 <br><br>